 Categories

 Violent Story of Murderer Robert Daniels at Mansfield Reformatory

-Daniels was called a “psychopathic personality”.
-West called a moron.
-They became friends in a Mansfield Reformatory cell through the shared enjoyment of crime and chaos.
+Daniels was a “psychopathic personality”.
+West was “a moron”.
+They became friends in Mansfield Reformatory.
+Connected by an enjoyment of crime and chaos.

+Categories